johnv02139/sanka/docs/Builtin-Types.md

 four element array `{0, 0, 0, 17}`.
 And there may be a little extra memory at the end of the array, so that the next call to add() can be processed efficiently.

+_[jv] I wonder how that works.
+If two methods have a reference to the same array, and one of them resizes it, what happens?
+And, does the length field automatically return a different value?
+I guess I can just look at the source code..._

 Of course, the arithmetic operators and the comparison operators are meaningless on arrays, just as they are on user-defined classes.